-This doesn’t necessarily mean trying to become the best in the world at several different activities, but rather choosing to partake in a number of sports that require different skill sets.
+This doesn’t necessarily mean trying to become the best in the world at several different activities.
+Rather you should partake in a number of sports that require different skill sets.
 As a result, this variation ensures the development of several physical characteristics simultaneously, whilst also keeping enjoyment levels high across the year.

-With all this in mind, it essentially eliminates the negative effects of early specialization – so if your child does look to have a career in elite sport, they shouldn’t really begin to specialize until they get closer to college.
+With all this in mind, it essentially eliminates the negative effects of early specialization.
+If your child does look to have a career in elite sport, they shouldn’t really begin to specialize until they get closer to college.

 But how does this affect us as adults?

 What Are The Benefits of Sports Variation in Adults?

 As adults, we have a tendency to gravitate towards those activities that we enjoy – which makes sense.
 If we are training for the sole purpose of maintaining a fit and healthy lifestyle, then why not do things that we find fun?

 This is likely to improve adherence, motivation, and therefore effectiveness.

 Much like in the scenario of early specialization outlined above, limiting yourself to strictly performing one specific task for years on end greatly increase your chance of developing an overuse injury.

 Similarly, it can also limit the development of numerous physical qualities.

 While this doesn’t sound all that bad, it is important to note that to maintain a high quality of life throughout the duration of your lifetime, you need to maintain the physical capacity to navigate through life effectively (Rennemark, 2009).